het-postdoc-accord/accord/README.md

 Any fixed date for a common deadline is a compromise between advantages and disadvantages.
 A broadly distributed survey, reported in [this arXiv submission](https://arxiv.org/abs/2307.02683), shows that the community now favors a substantially later date than previously agreed upon.
 This accord therefore amends the original agreement, changing the common acceptance deadline from January 7th to February 15th.
-If your research group wishes to affirm this new accord, please email het.postdoc.deadline [at] gmail [dot] com with your name and that of the research group you represent.
+If your research group wishes to affirm this new accord, please email [het.postdoc.deadline [at] gmail [dot] com](mailto:het.postdoc.deadline@gmail.com) with your name and that of the research group you represent.

 ## Terms: <a name="terms"></a>